dzhavat/dzhavat.github.io/_posts/2019-07-22-getting-productive-with-git-checkout.md

 As a developer, I use [git](https://git-scm.com/) on a daily basis.
 It has become an essential tool for my work.
 It‘s great and I love it.

 I also enjoy interacting with it directly in the Terminal.
 There‘s something magical in writing a command and seeing it do something.
-I‘ve tried using [GitHub Desktop](https://desktop.github.com/) for some time but always come back to the Terminal.
+I‘ve tried using [GitHub Desktop](https://desktop.github.com/) for some time but always came back to the Terminal.

 ### The problem